mapzen/opzworks/README.md

     [opzworks]
     ssh-user-name         = <MY SSH USER NAME>
     berks-repository-path = <PATH TO OPSWORKS BERKSHELF REPOSITORIES>
+    berks-github-org      = <GITHUB ORG THAT YOUR OPSWORKS REPOSITORIES EXIST UNDER>
     berks-s3-bucket       = <AN EXISTING S3 BUCKET>

 The `ssh-user-name` value should be set to the username you want to use when